-When chef Telmo Faria opened Uma Casa in January 2017, it became San Francisco’s first Portuguese restaurant.
-Adorned with hand-painted blue and white tiles, the restaurant emphasizes seafood (a bountiful raw bar is the first thing you’ll notice walking in the door).
+When chef Telmo Faria opened Uma Casa in January 2017, it became—remarkably—San Francisco’s first Portuguese restaurant.
+Adorned with hand-painted blue and white tiles, the restaurant emphasizes seafood.
 Faria also cooks up traditional dishes like piri piri chicken, polenta cake in Madeira sauce, and caldeirada, a Portuguese fish stew.
-All of Uma Casa’s wines come from Portugal—save for two Californian exceptions—and beverage director Nora Furst goes far beyond Port, Douro reds and Vinho Verde.
-Instead, Bairrada, Dão, Alentejo and other off-the-beaten-track appellations dominate the cellar.
-Don’t leave before enjoying the pastel de nata, a small traditional sweet egg tart, paired with a glass of Alambra’s Moscatel de Setúbal.
+Save for two Californian exceptions, all of Uma Casa’s wines come from Portugal, and beverage director Nora Furst goes far beyond Port, Douro reds and Vinho Verde.
+Bairrada, Dão, Alentejo and other off-the-beaten-track appellations dominate the cellar.
+Don’t leave without trying the pastel de nata, a traditional sweet egg tart, paired with a glass of Alambre Moscatel de Setúbal.